bmrb-io/PyNMRSTAR/documentation/full.md

 Prints the differences between two entries.
 Non-equal entries will always be detected, but specific differences detected depends on order of entries.

+### def `iter_macromolecule_entries()`

+Returns a generator that will yield an Entry object for every macromolecule entry in the current BMRB database.
+Perfect for performing an operation across the entire BMRB macromolecule database.

+### def `iter_metabolomics_entries()`

+Returns a generator that will yield an Entry object for every metabolomics entry in the current BMRB database.
+Perfect for performing an operation across the entire BMRB metabolomics database.

 ### def `enable_nef_defaults()`

 Sets the module variables such that our behavior matches the NEF